michael-lazar/finger2020/README.md

 This finger service will not extract any user information directly from the host system.
 So relax!
 Only one user profile is supported (hence, "single-user").
-It's intended to be used by the server's sysop to broadcast news and/or personal contact information over the internet.
+It's intended to be used by server sysops to broadcast news and/or personal contact information over the internet.

 ## Operation